If length equals impact, how many pages should a resume be?

 The reality is that most recruiters spend less than 10 seconds reviewing a resume before deciding whether the applicant should receive further consideration.
 With so little time to make the right impression, it's important to present a succinct document that highlights the recent – and most relevant – parts of your professional experience, skills, and education.

-Exceptions to the rules: 3+ Pages
+Exceptions to the rules: Three+ Pages

 While it's strongly encouraged to limit yourself to a two-page resume, there will be instances where this is nearly impossible.